Davidk20/pacman-solutions/diary.md

 - Added detailed documentation for the project
 - Updated `flood_fill` to dynamically find first non-wall node rather than a hardcoded position

+## 16/01/24

+- Implemented additional utility functions for graphs and arrays
+  - Graph -> Array conversion
+  - Iterator of all Nodes
+  - Remaining pickup counters
+- Created model to store game snapshots as well as a store for these snapshots
+- Begun work on Game Management

+## 18/01/24

+- Implemented base win / loss conditions

+## 20/01/24

+- Refactored code to move appropriate functions into utility classes